cheunste/xmasLEDTree/README.md

 ##Introduction

 This is the github page for the LED Christmas Tree project shown in XXXXXXXXXXXXXX.
+The LED Christmas Tree is a project that is inspired by the [LEDmas Tree] (http://www.hownottoengineer.com/projects/ledMAS.html).

+Unlike the original LEDmas Tree, my version is significantly smaller and a bit cheaper.

+The "tree" is built from a sheet of acrylic glass and split into six levels (or bases) and have four strips of WS2812 LEDs on them.

 Software is split into three sections

 1. Android app, the application to allowo user to choose animation and choose when to play/stop music
 2. Raspberry Pi, the server that plays music using pygame, handles users input and mangage the microcontroller's animation